misiektoja/github_monitor/README.md

 - Saving all user activities with timestamps to the CSV file
 - Clickable Github URLs printed in the console & included in email notifications (repos, PRs, commits, issues, releases etc.)
 - Possibility to control the running copy of the script via signals
+- Support for Public Web Github and Github Enterprise

 <p align="center">
    <img src="./assets/github_monitor.png" alt="github_monitor_screenshot" width="100%"/>